 IBM and Intel’s collaboration on 4th Gen Intel® Xeon® Scalable processors across IBM Cloud Infrastructure is designed to deliver what is truly crucial to businesses in today’s climate.
 The definition of cloud performance and security has certainly shifted, and we’re pleased to be one of the first cloud providers to put the newest capabilities of Intel® Xeon® microarchitecture advancements into our customers’ hands.

 Statements regarding IBM’s future direction and intent are subject to change or withdrawal without notice and represent goals and objectives only.

 IBM Cloud Bare Metal Servers with 4th Gen Intel® Xeon® Scalable processors are now available in Dallas, TX, and are being made available in IBM Cloud data centers across North America, Europe and Asia Pacific multi-zone regions.
-We invite you to get started with USD 1,000 off using the promotional code: SAPPHIRE1000.

-IBM Cloud Virtual Servers for VPC featuring 4th Gen Intel® Xeon® Scalable processors will open as a beta program for select customers this spring.
+IBM Cloud Virtual Servers for VPC featuring 4th Gen Intel® Xeon® Scalable processors will open as a beta program for select customers this summer.
 Learn more about gaining private access and how you can help shape the future of IBM Cloud and Intel® technology here.